wazuh/wazuh-documentation/source/user-manual/capabilities/key-polling.rst

     ./agent_key_pull.py id 001

-When polling by IP address, the manager will retrieve the agent key by querying its IP address, so the input parameters that the script will receive are for example:
+When polling by IP address, the manager will retrieve the agent key by querying it's IP address, so the input parameters that the script will receive are for example:

 ::

     ./agent_key_pull.py ip 192.168.1.100

+When using the socket tag in the module configuration, it will send the parameters through the specified socket and read the response.
+The performance improvement over executing the script like explained above is significant.
+It's up to the user to implement a script that opens a unix domain socket and read from it indefinitely.

 Output
 ------